 Before taking a break from the hearing, Glenn also questioned whether any stalking horse should be named.

 “Persuade me why I should approve any breakup fee,” Glenn said, referring to the main benefit given to the lead bidder.
 A breakup fee and other protections are designed to guarantee interest in an auction, Glenn said.

 ResCap, based in New York, filed for bankruptcy last month after agreeing to name Nationstar as the stalking horse for the mortgage unit.
-ResCap is also proposing to sell a portfolio of loans at a separate auction with its parent, Ally Financial Inc. (ALLY) as lead bidder with an initial offer of $1.4 billion.
+ResCap is also proposing to sell a portfolio of loans at a separate auction with its parent, Ally Financial Inc. (ALLY:US) as lead bidder with an initial offer of $1.4 billion.